Create column labels and spanners via delimited column names

 , "2"

-the delimiter: choose which delimiter to use for the fragmentation of column names into spanners with the
+delimiter text: choose the delimiter text to use for the fragmentation of column names into spanners with the

 delim